Abdelmonem-Dev/ai-chatbot/README.md

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-🙏 Acknowledgments
-Laravel for the powerful PHP framework.

-OpenAI or DeepSeek for the AI API.

-Contributors and the open-source community.

 🎨 Custom CSS for GitHub README
 While GitHub doesn’t support full CSS, you can use inline styles for basic enhancements.
 Here’s an example of how to style sections: